intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 --py-files ./model.py
 ```

-Now, let's submit and execute a BigDL program with the following script:
+Now, let's submit and execute the BigDL program with the following script:
 ```bash
 bigdl-submit \
     --master yarn \